-Upon encountering Sanskrit 20 years ago, Marcy Braverman Goldstein, Ph.D. was riveted by its mellifluous sound and intricate grammar.
-Drawing from doctoral training at the University of California, Santa Barbara, tutorials with Dr. B.N.
-Pandit in New Delhi, and fifteen years of practicing yoga, Marcy has taught in various educational settings for over 15 years.
-At Davidson College, she teaches Asian religions classes including her favorite course, an historical study of yoga traditions from 2500 B.C.E. to the ever-changing modern moment.
-At yoga studios and conferences nationally, and frequently as part of teacher training programs, she leads workshops that focus on Sanskrit.
-She is Adjunct Faculty at Rasika Yoga School and on the Subtle Yoga team of teachers.
+Upon discovering Sanskrit in 1990, Marcy Braverman Goldstein, Ph.D. was riveted by its mellifluous sound and intricate grammar.
+Marcy draws upon doctoral training at the University of California, Santa Barbara, immersive language study with Dr. B.N.
+Pandit in India, and twenty years of yoga practice including a 100-hour Yoga Immersion to design classes.
+Since creating Sanskrit Revolution in 2012, she has taught Sanskrit, and the history and philosophies of yoga at more than three dozen yoga studios, teacher training programs, yogafests, and conferences nationally.
+Previously at Davidson College and currently at University of North Carolina at Charlotte, she teaches world religions including an historical study of yoga traditions from 2500 B.C.E. to the ever-changing modern moment.
 Marcy’s passion and goal is to help people discover the fascinating linguistic foundation of yoga.

 “Marcy teaches this ancient language with a passion and love that can’t be ignored.” ~~Tanner Bazemore